What Color Shoes to Wear With a Gray Suit: A Style Guide

 “No Browns After 6pm”

-This is a very old, but still relevant saying in menswear.
-Brown shoes are for daytime events/occasions, so if you’re invited to something that’s in the evening, or set to go into the evening, black shoes are the traditional option.
+This is a very old, but still relevant saying in menswear, especially when considering pairing gray suits and brown shoes.
+Brown shoes are for daytime events and occasions, so if you’re invited to something that’s in the evening, or set to go into the evening, black shoes are the traditional and correct option.

 The Shade of Gray

 Now, let's take a quick diversion into color theory.
 Don’t worry, you don’t need to be a visual artist to nail this one!
-The basics are pretty easy.
+In top-end men’s wear, we make three main divisions for gray suits:

 Belt Color

 In most men’s outfits, your belt will be the other large expanse of leather.
-It is essential that these two match exactly, or your style dreams will be a bust.
-If you’re particularly struggling, there are pants designed for no belt—technically speaking, this is the more formal option—but if your suit pants have belt loops, you will need to wear a belt, so plan accordingly.
+It is essential that your belt and shoes match, or your style dreams will be a bust.
+If your suit pants have belt loops, you will need to wear a belt, so plan accordingly.
 If you only have one belt, then wear shoes to match it.
+If you have pants designed for no belt, this is technically the more formal option.

 The Best Gray Suit and Shoes Combinations